 Recognition of prior learning (RPL) for the Higher School Certificate: procedures

-The Board of Studies has delegated to principals the authority to assess and approve applications for recognition of prior learning (RPL).
+The NSW Education Standards Authority (NESA) has delegated to principals the authority to assess and approve applications for recognition of prior learning (RPL).

 Step 1: Focus on learning outcomes

 Consideration should focus on the learning outcomes for those courses where it appears that significant recognition might be appropriate.
 The statements of learning outcomes for those courses (whether Board Developed or Board Endorsed) should be provided to the student, and assistance given to ensure that the student understands the expected learning outcomes.
 The student should be informed of the nature of the RPL assessment, the kind of evidence that can be used and the forms in which it can be presented.

 Step 2: Student provides evidence

 An application for recognition of prior learning should be submitted by the student to the school or college principal (see: Application to the Principal for Recognition of Prior Learning ).
 The student should provide evidence as to how their prior learning relates to the outcomes of the course(s) for which RPL is sought.
 This evidence may take a variety of forms, such as samples of work and documentation relating to prior learning and/or employment.

 Step 3: Assessing the learning outcomes